seomoz/process_tree_dictionary/README.md

 ## Example Usage

-We use this library primarily to implement test fakes to stand in for _stateful modules_.
+At Moz, we use this library to implement test fakes to stand in for _stateful modules_.
 A stateful module exports functions that operate on additional state that is not present in any of the arguments.
 For example, consider a theoretical Amazon S3 client for our application